jerrycyng/Natural-Language-Processing-Classification-and-Clustering/README.md

 # Project Introduction
 In this project, Natural Language Processing (NLP) will be the major methodology of the entire project.
-Classification and clustering will be applied into the dataset to predict email types and dividng similar sms keywords into numbers of group
+Classification and clustering will be applied into the dataset to predict email types and dividing similar sms keywords into numbers of groups.

+#Creator
+Jerry Ng (City University of Hong Kong)